Skip to main content

 Technical information about this website’s accessibility

-BEIS is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+DBT is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-The website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances listed below.

 What we’re doing to improve accessibility

 This statement was prepared on 1 June 2020.
-It was last updated on 2 June 2020.
+It was last reviewed on 28 February 2025.